canro91/canro91.github.io/_posts/2025-05-01-AvoidDoctors.md

 ---
 layout: post
-title: "15 Simple Habits to Keep You Out of the Doctor’s Office"
+title: "These 15 Simple Habits Could Save You From the Doctor's Office—For Good"
 tags: misc
 ---